 - Thermostat is in emergency heat mode, which requires a reset.

-It’s wise to have a heating and cooling pro recommend a thermostat and expertly install it.
-That way, you’ll avoid any compatibility or wiring problems.
+It’s wise to have a heating and cooling professional recommend a thermostat and expertly install it.
+That way, you’ll avoid any compatibility or wiring issues.

 Estimated Repair Costs

-The cost of professional thermostat installation depends considerably on what type of thermostat you want.
-While programmable thermostats are less expensive, they are missing the sophisticated features and convenience of a smart thermostat.
+The cost of professional thermostat installation depends greatly on what kind of thermostat you want.
+While programmable thermostats are cheaper, they are missing the advanced features and convenience of a smart thermostat.

 A heat pump that won’t heat is connected to similar problems with a heat pump that won’t cool.
 We suggest checking for: